apigee/devrel/references/gcp-sa-auth-shared-flow/README.md

     <Scope>environment</Scope>
 </KeyValueMapOperations>
 ```
-4. Either setting `gcp.scopes` or `gcp.target_audience`.
-Depending on whether you need a GCP JWT or opague access token.
+4. Set one of the following variables `gcp.scopes` or `gcp.target_audience` depending on whether you need a GCP JWT or opague access token.

-  * `gcp.scopes` holds the required OAuth scopes as per the Google [docs](https://developers.google.com/identity/protocols/oauth2/scopes) and leads to an opague access token.
-This can be used e.g. to access Google services like the Google Translate API.
+  * `gcp.scopes` is used to retrieve an opaque OAuth token and holds the required scopes per the Google [docs](https://developers.google.com/identity/protocols/oauth2/scopes).
+This access token can be used e.g. to access Google services like the Google Translate API.
-  * `gcp.target_audience` holds the target audience claim which should be set as the audience claim on the Google issued JWT.
+  * `gcp.target_audience` is used when retrieving a JWT token from Google.
+It holds the target audience claim which will be set as the audience claim on the issued JWT.
 This can be used e.g. to authenticate Apigee against Cloud Run backends.

 ```xml
 <AssignMessage async="false" name="AM.GCPScopes">